-Our ARS investments, which have a par value of \$40.5 million, have failed to settle in auctions beginning in September 2007.
-These investments are not liquid, and in the event we need to access these funds prior to their maturity, we will not be able to do so without a loss of principal, unless redeemed by the issuers or a future auction on these investments is successful.
-During the three months ended September 30, 2010, we recognized a gain of \$10,000 on the redemption at par of \$200,000 of our ARS investments, which is included in impairment (loss)/recovery on investments, net.
-During the three months ended September 30, 2009, \$700,000 of our ARS investments were redeemed at par, and we recognized a gain of \$6,000 on the redemption of these investments, which is included in impairment (loss)/recovery on investments, net.
+Our ARS investments have failed to settle in auctions and are not liquid.
+In the event we need to access these funds prior to their maturity, we will not be able to do so without a loss of principal, unless redeemed by the issuers or a future auction on these investments is successful.
+During the three months ended March 31, 2012, \$5.7 million of our ARS investments were redeemed at par.
+During the nine months ended March 31, 2012, \$7.9 million of our ARS investments were redeemed at par or for a small discount from par.
+During the three and nine months ended March 31, 2011, \$100,000 and \$350,000, respectively, of our ARS investments were redeemed at par.

-As there are currently no active markets for our various failed ARS investments, we have estimated the fair value as of September 30, 2010 using a trinomial discounted cash flow analysis.
-The analysis considered, among other factors:
+As there are currently no active markets for our various failed ARS investments, we have estimated the fair value as of March 31, 2012 using a trinomial discounted cash flow analysis.
+The analysis considered, among other factors, the following:

-- the collateral underlying the security investments; - · creditworthiness of the counterparty; - timing of expected future cash flows; - the probability of a successful auction in a future period; - the underlying structure of each investment; - the present value of future principal and interest payments discounted at rates considered to reflect current market conditions; - · consideration of the probabilities of default, passing a future auction, or redemption at par for each period; and - estimates of the recovery rates in the event of default for each investment.
+- the collateral underlying the security investments; - · the creditworthiness of the counterparty; - the timing of expected future cash flows; - the probability of a successful auction in a future period; - the underlying structure of each investment; - the present value of future principal and interest payments discounted at rates considered to reflect current market conditions; - a consideration of the probabilities of default, passing a future auction, or redemption at par for each period; and - estimates of the recovery rates in the event of default for each investment.